davidparsson/pre-commit-scripts/README.md

 Ordered Filename Commit
 =======================

-A pre-commit script in python checking that certain files are added, modifier or removed last, alphabetically.
-Kind of like a stack.
+A pre-commit script in python checking that certain files are added, alphabetically.

 This is for example useful in projects where database migration scripts are executed alphabetically.